BIG-SA/BASH-Intro-2018/notes/1_bash.md

 1. How would we sort files by size when using `ls`?
 2. How would we only display directories instead of all files?
 3. How would we sort files by the last time they were saved?
+4. Why can we not use the `-h` method to access the help page for `ls`?